Journaling in the garden is a way to integrate a variety of

 writing a clear message with well-chosen details.

-type of journal would best suit your students and their needs.
+input, decide what type of journal would best suit your students and their

 Pre-formatted journal pages can be used